 In the blockchain, transactions are part of blocks.
 Each block refers to a previous block adding to previous proofs-of-work, which forms a chain of blocks.
 Once a chain is formed, it confirms all previous bitcoin transactions and secures the network.
 This not only helps solve the double-spending problem, but it opens the doors for a myriad of powerful applications.

 (Update: Bitcoin Core is less usable as money due to much higher fees and delayed transaction times.
 The Core team has also expressed an interest in keeping these fees high since they view BTC as a “store-of-value” and not something to be transacted on a daily basis.
 In contrast, Bitcoin Cash’s transaction fees cost pennies and payments can be validated even with zero confirmations.
 These facts make BCH the ideal cryptocurrency for sending and receiving money anywhere in the world.)

 Banks for many years have also used ledgers to track and manage financial transactions, however, bank ledgers are historically private and closed.
 The general public cannot view them, doesn’t have access to them, and they are centrally managed by the financial institutions; essentially they are permissioned ledgers where banks oversee them with impunity.

-The difference between the two is that the Bitcoin blockchain is completely decentralized and open source.
+The difference between the two is that the Bitcoin Core blockchain is completely decentralized and open source.
 This means that people do not have to rely on or trust the central bank to keep track of the transactions.
 The peer-to-peer blockchain technology can keep track of all the transactions without the fear of having them erased, lost or even seized.
 The blockchain is permission-less, anyone can participate around the world.